ChallengeSY/nebunoid/manual.md

 * Grabbing Paddles automatically release each held ball after 5 seconds.
 In addition, several capsules force release held balls.
 Both are intentional to counter a multiplier that exists simply for having multiple balls in play

 #### Auto Play
 Nebunoid supports watching an Auto Play session; just start a *0* player session.
 Fair warning; the computer player will neither give stars, nor award passwords for levels that the player has never played before.
 Any high scores it is able to submit will be auto-named as such.
+See [codes.md](codes.md)

 #### Skip Level feature
 Not all levels are made the same.
 Nonetheless, Nebunoid rewards preserverence.
 When the required 2 legitimate game overs in a row is reached, it will allow the player the option to skip the level.
 This feature is available when not on a level before a "fatal" level (a level that disallows continues outright).